njain29/CovidSentimentAnalysis/README.md

 7. Showing the most user words in the search.
 8. Creating bigrams & trigrams.

+# Running the code

+To run the code, simply clone the repo and open the main.py file in Visual Studio Code.
+Make sure to restore all the packages that are mentioned in the header section of the file and resolve any errors that are logged on the terminal.
+Once that is done, make sure to request a Twitter API key and replace it in the code where it's being referred.
+After doing that, simply running the code will ask for keywords in the terminal and the number of tweets that you want to analyze to do a sentiment analysis.

 # Data Visualizations

 ![Screen Shot 2021-12-20 at 9 08 12 AM](https://user-images.githubusercontent.com/60200344/146779850-4ab67536-bf16-4d14-9f18-75a34f198768.png)